clarioncbbii/workshops/week-03/05-DESIGN-PRINCIPLES/README.md

 # ESSENTIALS

-- Type of Site
+- Type of Site:

-* 'Clicker game' site - a simple static game site
+  'Clicker game' site - a simple static game site for a user to play I am thinking of making it a 'Kitty Klicker' game (each click = a pet)

-- User Flow
+- User Flow:
-  Single page
+  Single page which holds the game, the counter, the rewards; see wireframe

-- Hierarchy
+- Hierarchy:
+  Continue to be strict with my HTML structure; use semantic tags, and appropriate elements

-- Consistency
+- Consistency:
+  Pick special font for H1, H2-H# and general text font should all be the same font-family, variation in size between headers and text

-- Balance
+- Balance:
+  Allow for white space on both sides of the viewport; simple footer (no background color perhaps) to keep things clean; align items using grid or flex to ensure it is not messy

-- Simplicity
+- Simplicity:
+  As previously outlined, I am approaching this game very pragmatically Make it elegant, clean, simple but functional

 <!-- --- -->

 # EXTRAS

-- Contrast
+- Contrast:
+  I will implement a :hover pseudoclass to any buttons that require special attention; mostly use non-fill where possible

-- Imagery
+- Imagery:
+  Background image of the site will have to be central to the theme

-- Typography
+- Typography:
+  As per above

-- User Feedback
+- User Feedback:
+  Small feedback when user clicks, still thinking what that may look like - perhaps some text that says 'meow' with each pet (click)